 May 28, 1998The NewsHour with Jim Lehrer Transcript

-Pakistan responded to India's nuclear tests of two weeks ago by detonating five nuclear devices of its own.
+Pakistan responded to India's nuclear tests of two weeks ago by detonating five nuclear devices of its own today.
 Following a background report, the Pakistani ambassador to the United States defends his country's actions.
 Also, India's ambassador to the U.S. offers his country's response and National Security Advisor Samuel Berger presents the American reaction.
 View a timeline of the India-Pakistan conflict.

 A RealAudio version of this segment is available.